digital-asset/daml/daml-lf/spec/daml-lf-1.rst

        |  'None' @τ                                 -- ExpOptionalNone: Empty Optional
        |  'Some' @τ e                               -- ExpOptionalSome: Non-empty Optional
        |  [t₁ ↦ e₁; …; tₙ ↦ eₙ]                     -- ExpTextMap
-       | 〚e₁ ↦ e₁; …; eₙ ↦ eₙ'〛                    -- ExpGenMap
+       | 〚e₁ ↦ e₁; …; eₙ ↦ eₙ'〛                    -- ExpGenMap [DAML-LF ≥ 1.dev]
-       | 'to_any' @τ e                              -- ExpToAny: Wrap a value of the given type in Any
+       | 'to_any' @τ e                              -- ExpToAny: Wrap a value of the given type in Any [DAML-LF ≥ 1.7]
-       | 'from_any' @τ e                            -- ExpToAny: Extract a value of the given from Any or return None
+       | 'from_any' @τ e                            -- ExpToAny: Extract a value of the given from Any or return None [DAML-LF ≥ 1.7]
-       | 'type_rep' @τ                              -- ExpToTypeRep: A type representation
+       | 'type_rep' @τ                              -- ExpToTypeRep: A type representation [DAML-LF ≥ 1.7]
        |  u                                         -- ExpUpdate: Update expression
        |  s                                         -- ExpScenario: Scenario expression
-       -- [*Available in version >= 1.dev*]
-       | 'make_any_exception' @τ eₘ eₚ              -- ExpMakeAnyException: Turn a concrete exception into an 'AnyException'
+       | 'make_any_exception' @τ eₘ eₚ              -- ExpMakeAnyException: Turn a concrete exception into an 'AnyException' [DAML-LF ≥ 1.dev]
-       | 'from_any_exception' @τ e                  -- ExpFromAnyException: Extract a concrete exception from an 'AnyException'
+       | 'from_any_exception' @τ e                  -- ExpFromAnyException: Extract a concrete exception from an 'AnyException' [DAML-LF ≥ 1.dev]

   Patterns
     p